Splines-Based Feature Importance in Kolmogorov-Arnold Networks: A Framework for Supervised Tabular Data Dimensionality Reduction: Related Work

 In supervised learning with tabular data, feature selection is a critical step for improving predictive performance, enhancing interpretability, and reducing computational cost.
 High-dimensional datasets, common in domains such as finance, bioinformatics, and environmental monitoring often contain irrelevant or redundant variables that can degrade model accuracy and increase overfitting risk.
 Over time, a variety of supervised feature selection techniques have been developed.

-One of the most widely used approaches is the Least Absolute Shrinkage and Selection Operator (LASSO) \citep{tibshirani1996regression}, which adds an $L^1$ penalty to the regression objective to shrink unimportant coefficients to zero.
-LASSO produces sparse, interpretable models and is computationally efficient, making it attractive for high-dimensional tabular problems.
-However, when predictors are highly correlated, it tends to retain only one from the group, potentially discarding other relevant variables \citep{zou2005regularization}.
-To address LASSO’s inability to model complex nonlinear relationships while enabling flexible yet interpretable modeling of nonlinear effects, Generalized Additive Models (GAMs) \citep{wood2002gams} were proposed for variable selection by fitting penalized splines to the covariates.
-However, this process is computationally demanding especially when extended to very high-dimensional feature spaces.
-Tree-based ensemble methods, particularly Random Forests \citep{breiman2001random}, provide feature importance scores based on mean decrease in impurity or accuracy and can naturally capture feature interactions.
-While more robust to multicolinearity than linear models, their importance measures can be biased toward variables with more categories or greater variance, and the rankings may not always transfer well to other model types \citep{strobl2007bias}.
-Wrapper approaches such as Recursive Feature Elimination (RFE) \citep{guyon2002gene} attempt to overcome such biases by iteratively training a model, removing the least important features, and repeating until an optimal subset remains.
-This approach can yield strong predictive accuracy and adapt to various learners, but its repeated training cycles make it computationally expensive for large tabular datasets or complex models.
-Information-theoretic methods like Mutual Information (MI) ranking \citep{peng2005feature} take a model-agnostic route, measuring the dependency between each feature and the target variable.
-MI can detect nonlinear dependencies missed by purely linear methods and avoids repeated model training.
-However, because it evaluates features individually, it ignores redundancy, often selecting correlated variables that add little marginal information.
+One widely used embedded method is the Least Absolute Shrinkage and Selection Operator (LASSO) \citep{tibshirani1996regression}, which adds an $\ell_1$ penalty to shrink small coefficients to zero, yielding sparse and interpretable linear models at modest computational cost.
+However, in the presence of strong collinearity it typically keeps only one predictor from a correlated group, potentially discarding relevant variables \citep{zou2005regularization}.
+Generalized Additive Models (GAMs) \citep{wood2002gams} extend linear models with penalized splines to capture nonlinear effects while retaining some interpretability, but fitting and selecting splines becomes computationally demanding as dimensionality grows.
+Tree-based ensembles such as Random Forests \citep{breiman2001random} provide impurity-based importance scores and naturally capture interactions, yet their importance can be biased toward high-variance or high-cardinality features and need not transfer well to other model classes \citep{strobl2007bias}.
+Wrapper methods like Recursive Feature Elimination (RFE) \citep{guyon2002gene} iteratively retrain a model while pruning low-importance features, often achieving strong accuracy but at significant computational cost.
+Finally, information-theoretic filter methods such as Mutual Information (MI) ranking \citep{peng2005feature} can detect nonlinear dependencies without repeated model training, but because they score features individually, they do not account for redundancy and tend to select correlated variables with overlapping information.